wavebyrd/great_expectations/docs/docusaurus/docs/cloud/deploy/deploy_gx_agent.md

 </TabItem>
 </Tabs>

-We will send you a confirmation email when we fulfill your request.
-You can continue following the steps below to deploy the GX Agent while we work on enabling it for your organization.
+You can continue following the steps below to deploy the GX Agent while you wait for it to be enabled for your organization.

 ## Get your access token and organization ID